liu431/ResearchProjects/README.md

 ### Previous and ongoing research projects

+#### Causal Effect of Amazon Verified Purchase Label (Winter 2020)
+Use propensity score matching to find whether reviews with verified purchase labels are more trustworthy

 ##### Econ PhD Placement Research	(Fall 2019)
 Using network analysis to analyze job placements of Economics Graduate Programs